 While most breast lumps are not cancerous, it is highly recommended that you have them examined by a specialist such as Dr. Garvit Chitkara, a renowned breast cancer surgeon in Mumbai.
 Dr. Chitkara is a senior consultant at the Nanavati Max Institute of Cancer Care, located at Nanavati Max Super Speciality Hospital in Mumbai.

 Read on to understand the difference between fibroadenoma and breast cancer.

-Breast cancer is a malignant tumour that develops in the cells of the breast.
+Breast cancer is a malignant tumor that develops in the cells of the breast.
 It is the most prevalent cancer in women worldwide and ranks as the leading cause of cancer deaths in women, after lung cancer.

-On the other hand, fibroadenoma is a benign tumour that forms in the breast’s fibrous and glandular tissue.
+On the other hand, fibroadenoma is a benign breast disease that forms in the breast’s fibrous and glandular tissue.
 It is typically smooth and round in shape and commonly affects women under the age of 30.
 While fibroadenomas can be removed if they are causing discomfort or deemed cosmetically undesirable, they are not considered a threat to life.

 It is important to note that breast cancer and fibroadenoma are two different conditions with distinct characteristics and treatments.
 Early detection, diagnosis, and treatment by a medical professional like Dr. Garvit Chitkara, a leading breast cancer surgeon in Mumbai, can increase the chances of successful treatment and recovery.

 Breast cancer may cause pain, although not all cases are painful.
 The level of pain may depend on various factors, such as the size and location of the tumor or the type of treatment.
 Some individuals with breast cancer may not experience any pain at all.
 In contrast, fibroadenoma is typically not painful.
 However, some individuals with fibroadenomas may feel tenderness or discomfort in their breasts, which usually resolves on its own.